-If you have this kind of symptom, you must visit a physician right away.
-Hemiplegic migraines, classic migraine if with aura, complex migraine, atypical familial hemiplegic migraines (as opposed to typical), just to name a few.
+If you have this symptom, you must visit a physician right away: hemiplegic migraines, classic migraine if with aura, complex migraine, and atypical familial hemiplegic migraines (as opposed to typical), just to name a few.

 For more information, Google "cortical spreading depression."
-I was able to locate at least 10 kinds of migraines.
+I was able to locate at least ten kinds of migraines.